chiawase/chi-11ty/content/blog/I am so close to just setting up a Linux distro on my PC..md

 I’d also feel more comfy working on my website in an OS that understands that I just want to work on my personal website, no other fancy bells and whistles, just lets me install (and uninstall) things whenever I trigger them.

 Alright, I’ll end it here for now.
 I just wanted an excuse to write a blog in the Obsidian (Ubuntu) app lol

+> **Update 11 Dec 2025**: I’ve set up a dual-boot with my PC into Linux.
+I talk about it more here: [Dual-booted into Linux for my PC!](dual%20boot%20linux%20pc.md)